I need your help. I started putting together a list of the artists,

 Someone also made a comment that reminded me that we lack

-understanding of capitalism.
+a fundamental understanding of capitalism.
 Capital being productive property.

 In the 1800's we Negros were productive property.
 Now productive property